Looking for details on Halloween Time 2026 at the Disneyland Resort?

-Disneyland Halloween Time 2023
+Disneyland Halloween Time 2026

-If you missed your chance to purchase tickets to the Oogie Boogie Bash (or just didn’t want to spend the extra money!) don’t despair.
-Tickets to the Oogie Boogie Bash (a separate, ticketed event taking place on certain nights in September and October) have already sold out.
+If you missed your chance to purchase tickets to the Oogie Boogie Bash – or if you just don’t want to spend the extra money – don’t despair.
+You don’t need a ticket to thoroughly enjoy Halloween Time at Disneyland.

-But the great news is you don’t need a ticket to still thoroughly enjoy Halloween Time at Disneyland.
-In fact, I dare say the best things about Disneyland Halloween are not part of the Oogie Boogie Bash anyway!
+In fact, I dare say the best things about Halloween Time are not part of the Oogie Boogie Bash anyway!

-From the giant Mickey Pumpkin on Main Street to the Headless Horseman at Disney California Adventure – magic is in the air for Disneyland Halloween Time 2023!
+There are tons of Halloween-themed experiences to check out at the Disneyland Resort this year.
+From the giant Mickey Pumpkin on Main Street to the Headless Horseman at Disney California Adventure, magic is in the air for Disneyland Halloween Time 2026!

 When Does Disneyland Decorate for Halloween?